rybalkinsd/kohttp/README.md

 ### Fork `HttpClient` for specific tasks
-If you have some requests that need an extra `readTimeout` it's east to fork your http client.
+Forked client uses **exactly the same** connection pool and dispatcher.
+However, it will custom parameters like custom `timeout`s, additional `interceptor`s or others.

-In this example `patientClient` will share `ConnectionPool` with `defaultHttpClient`, however `patientClient` requests will have increased read timeout.
+In this example below `patientClient` will share `ConnectionPool` with `defaultHttpClient`, however `patientClient` requests will have custom read timeout.
 ```kotlin
 val patientClient = defaultHttpClient.fork {
     readTimeout = 100_000